m0luskk/qutil.c/README.md

 # qutil.c
 > [!WARNING]
-> Work on the library is in progress
+> Work on the library is in progress.
-> In this state library interface is unstable and even code examples may be not working
+> In this state library interface is unstable and even code examples may be not working.

 Simple utilities library in C23 with no unnecessary overhead and implicit memory allocations.